-On the other hand, if you need to make multiple die cuts in one document there is an option to do so.
-If you choose “New Artboard in the Current Document” it’ll create a new artboard in the current document.
+On the other hand, if you need to make multiple die cuts in one document, there is an option.
+If you choose “New Artboard in the Current Document”, it’ll create a new artboard in the current document.
 If you choose to do so, there are two things you must be aware of.
 First of all, you can’t rename the current document.
-Secondly, if your artboard runs out of space in the Adobe Illustrator working area, the script will crash.
+Secondly, the script will crash if your artboard runs out of space in the Adobe Illustrator working area.
 But do not worry.
-In that case the solution is to rearrange artboards and run the script again.
+In that case, the solution is to rearrange artboards and rerun the script.

 GLUE, TOP TUCK, AND DUST FLAPS